 Patents have long offered protections for inventors and innovators in the US.
 That long tradition has reached another large milestone, a mark that reveals how rapidly patent filings are growing.

 The U.S. Patent and Trademark Office (USPTO) has issued patent number 11 million.
 After nearly 231 years, the event is a significant step in a process that remains integral to protecting new ideas.

-The patent that made the achievement covers a novel means of delivering and adjusting a stent frame inside the heart chamber.
+US Patent no. 11,000,000 covers a novel means of delivering and adjusting a stent frame inside the heart chamber.
 4C Medical Technologies, Inc., the company behind the innovation, began in a garage in Minnesota.
 They now have a team that works toward developing new medical technologies, embodying the USPTO’s idea of inventors that can benefit from patents.

 While a good time to marvel at the system’s history, it’s also a stark reminder of the growing pace of innovation.
 The USPTO issued patent number 10 million just three years ago.
 Patent grants picking up speed means you’ll likely strive for your own patent in an arena as crowded as ever.
 Finding your place in history could begin with experienced help getting there.